hstdt/iOS-Rich-Text-Editor/README.md

 Make sure to link the MobileCoreServices framework.

+### Delegate Warning!

+In order to intercept delegate messages, this class uses WZProtocolInterceptor.
+If you call `self.richTextView.delegate`, you will get the WZProtocolInterceptor object, *not* the original delegate that you set earlier with `self.richTextView.delegate = ...`!
+If you need to get the delegate that you set, call `[self.richTextView textViewDelegate]`.
+(This is caused by the richTextView needing its own delegate methods.)

 ### Note

 If text is set before the view is fully shown, the text may start scrolled to the bottom.
 Look [here](http://stackoverflow.com/a/27769359/3938401) for solutions.